-Surfshark has been creating quite a buzz on the VPN scene over the past few years, giving some of its larger top-rated competitors a run for their money.
+Surfshark has been creating quite a buzz on the VPN scene over the past few years, giving some industry veterans a run for their money.
 Unlike many other VPN providers, Surfshark isn’t one for grand claims.
-It bases its sales pitch on privacy and security.
+It bases its sales pitch on privacy and security, but actually has lots more on offer.

-In my 2020 Surfshark review, I tested out desktop and mobile apps to see how this provider measures up.
+In my 2021 Surfshark review, I tested out desktop and mobile apps to see how this provider stacks up.
 Here are some of the questions I wanted to answer:

 - Can Surfshark unblock Netflix, Amazon Prime Video, BBC iPlayer, and other geo-restricted sites and apps?